Garee/glasgow-litter/docs/DATA.md

 ## [images](../data/images)

 This directory contains Google Street View JPEG images of Glasgow City which have been obtained using the Google Street View Static API.
 Each image has a 640x640 pixel resolution, which is the maximum size the API offers.

+Download this [zip file](https://drive.protonmail.com/urls/GJZBPCWC6R#9x8FqomqcIRQ) and extract the images.
+They are not stored in this repository due to size constraints.

 ## [geojson](../data/geojson)